360 (song): Robyn and Yung Lean remix

 Charli XCX recorded a remix of "360" featuring Robyn and Swedish rapper Yung Lean during her trip to Stockholm.
+Charli XCX personally asked Robyn to perform on the remix.
+Robyn said, "I was so happy she did that.
+We had dinner six months before she released that album and had time to talk about it before it all kind of went crazy."
 Yung Lean and Charli XCX had been friends prior to releasing the remix.
 It was released on 31 May 2024, one week before Brats release.
 It was the second Brat remix to be released, following a remix of "Von Dutch" featuring Cook and Addison Rae.
 The "360" remix was included as the opening track of the remix album Brat and It's Completely Different but Also Still Brat.
 The remix features braggadocios and retrospective lyrics from all three artists about their musical careers.
 Robyn sings about her early start in the music industry ("I started so young, I didn't even have e-mail/Now my lyrics on your booby") and references the success of her 2010 song "Dancing on My Own" ("Killin' this shit since 1994/Got everybody in the club dancing on their own") and the Clash's 1979 album London Calling, while Yung Lean compares himself to "David Beckham in the noughties" in the first verse and quotes Tony Montana in the 1983 film Scarface with the lyric "Who do I trust?
 Me".
 Charli XCX also raps that she, Robyn, and Yung Lean are "three child stars out here doing damage" with a "really very special language", as all three began their music careers as teenagers.